 - I don't add any spicy seasoning to the recipes, even if it’s listed in the ingredients.
 Rileigh’s palate can’t handle the heat and I want her to enjoy the food!
 I recommend introducing new flavors at home.

 Breakfast For Lunch

-My favorite pancake recipe is below!
+This is my favourite pancake recipe!
 Make sure the batter is thin enough to easily pour.
-Sometimes it's too thick so just add a little milk or water for the desired consistency.
+If it's too thick add a little milk or water for the desired consistency.

-This banana bread was made by Rileigh and repurposed by mom when it was starting to go a little stale!
-I recommend staying away from regular sandwich bread loaves for vegan french toast, they do not hold their form very well.
+This kid friendly banana bread was made by Rileigh and repurposed by mom when it was starting to go a little stale!
+I recommend staying away from regular sandwich loaves for vegan french toast as they don't hold their form very well.

 The Breakfast Burrito with roasted garlic potatoes, sauteed kale, breakfast links, avocado, and hummus spread.